microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/02 - Copilot capabilities for SQL database in Microsoft Fabric/02 - Copilot capabilities for SQL database in Microsoft Fabric.md

    ```
    !["A picture of Copilot chat pane opened with written query above."](../../img/graphics/Copilot/ChatPaneQuery.png)

-4. Read the answer now and select the **Insert** button to input code into the Query Editor.
+4. Read the answer now and select the **Insert** button to input code into the query window.

    >**Note:** Copilot responses may not match what is shown in the screenshot but will provide similar results.
    ![](../../img/graphics/Copilot/InsertQuery.png)

-5. Select the query that was inserted by **Copilot**, click on the **Run** icon and check the **Results**.
+5. Click on the **Run** icon and check the **Results**.
    >**Note:** Copilot responses may not match what is shown in the screenshot but will provide similar results.

    ![](../../img/graphics/Copilot3a.png)

 ### Task 2.2: Chat Pane: Get results from Copilot

 1. Another way to use Copilot is to ask it to get results for you.
-Open the new query or clear the previous one to have a blank query editor.
+Open the new query window.
 Paste the following question in the Copilot chat box and click on **Send** button
    ```
    What is the most sold product?
    ```